Boyle-Lab/TRACE/README.md

 $ ./scripts/dataProcessing.py <peak_3.file> <bam.file> <fasta.file>
 ```
 Required input:
-- `<peak_3.file>`: A file containing regions of interest.
+- `<peak_3.file>`: A file containing regions of interest in [BED3](https://genome.ucsc.edu/FAQ/FAQformat.html#format1) format.
 The 3 columns are chromosome number, start position and end position of regions of interest.
 To avoid potential errors in our main program, please make sure there are no repetitive regions.
 - `<bam.file>`: A bam file of aligned reads from DNase-seq or ATAC-seq.
 - `<fasta.file>`: A genome sequence file in FASTA format.